-Entrants must prepare FOUR contrasting arias from FOUR different operas from at least TWO musical periods and in at least TWO languages:
+Entrants must prepare THREE contrasting arias from THREE different operas from at least TWO musical periods and in at least TWO languages:

-* The remaining two arias may be from any period.
+- The remaining aria may be from any period.

-- By Audio Recording: Submission Date: Monday, May 1 2017 (without edit) - ONE aria of own choice
+Submission Date: Monday 3 June 2019 (without edit) ONE aria of own choice

-* Final: Sunday, July 16 2017, The Concourse Concert Hall, Chatswood - Two arias from the four previously sung.
+Sunday 4 August 2019, The Concourse Concert Hall, Chatswood - two arias from the three previously sung.

-IMPORTANT: Entrants electing to participate in the heats via audio recording are required to submit a recording of a performance made in 2017.
+IMPORTANT: Entrants electing to participate in the heats via audio recording are required to submit a recording of a performance made in 2019 in MP3 format.
 Those found in breach of this will be disqualified and possibly banned from entering this event in future years.

 Email: firstname.lastname@example.org if you have any questions relating to this audition method.